banodoco/openmuse/structure.md

-├── package-lock.json       # Lockfile for npm, ensuring reproducible installs (may be redundant if using bun) ├── postcss.config.js       # Configuration file for PostCSS processor (used with Tailwind) ├── public/                 # Static assets served directly by the web server │   ├── favicon.ico         # Application icon displayed in browser tabs │   ├── placeholder.svg     # Placeholder image asset │   └── lovable-uploads/    # Directory likely containing user-uploaded or sample assets │       ├── *.png           # Example uploaded image files
+├── package-lock.json       # Lockfile for npm, ensuring reproducible installs (may be redundant if using bun) ├── postcss.config.js       # Configuration file for PostCSS processor (used with Tailwind) ├── public/                 # Static assets served directly by the web server │   ├── first_frame.png     # Poster frame for the manifesto page video │   ├── the_creation.mp4    # Video used on the manifesto page │   ├── placeholder.svg     # Placeholder image asset
+│   └── lovable-uploads/    # Directory likely containing user-uploaded or sample assets │       ├── *.png           # Example uploaded image files